 Hilton Honors American Express Card vs. IHG® Rewards Club Premier Credit Card

-Similar to the Hilton Honors American Express Card, the IHG® Rewards Club Premier Credit Card offers an introductory bonus point opportunity, but this one is up to 120,000 bonus points.
-Earn 80,000 bonus points after you spend $2,000 on eligible purchases in the first three months of opening the account and earn another 40,000 bonus points after spending a total of $5,000 in the first six months.
+Similar to the Hilton Honors American Express Card, the IHG® Rewards Club Premier Credit Card offers a good introductory bonus point opportunity: earn 80,000 bonus points after you spend $2,000 on eligible purchases in the first three months of opening the account.
 For those looking for a Chase credit card that can quickly rack up hotel points, the IHG® Rewards Club Premier Credit Card is a viable option.

 Still, with a complimentary one-night hotel stay at over 5,000 hotels worldwide each year and a free night each time you redeem rewards for at least a four-night stay, the IHG® Rewards Club Premier Credit Card is still a worthwhile choice, especially for global travelers.

 Hilton Honors American Express Card vs. American Express® Gold Card

 With no purchase APR (you pay your bill in full each billing cycle), no foreign transaction fees, airline and hotel credits, and rewards earning opportunities of three points per $1 on flights purchase directly through an airline or on amextravel.com, the American Express® Gold Card is a good choice for those looking to benefit from their travels.
 (Terms apply; See Rates and Fees.)

 The American Express® Gold Card points you can earn are 4X Membership Rewards® points at U.S. restaurants and 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
 Terms apply.